rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 :   The first line of output of `STDOUT` MUST be the filepath of the file copied
     to the target node.
 Other output is ignored.
 All output to `STDERR` will be captured for the job's output.

+For `ResourceModelSource`

+:   All output on `STDOUT` will be captured and passed to the p